Frequently Asked Questions

 How Many Sessions Do I Need?

-The amount of sessions one may need is largely dependant on the individuals health, and their goal in taking Kambo.
+The amount of sessions one may need is largely dependent on the individuals health, and their goal in taking Kambo.
 Kambo is most effective when done in a series.
-Any chronic health issue, doing several treatments in a short amount of time is ideal to get the upper hand on things like bacteria, inflammation, or detoxification.
+For any chronic health issue, doing several treatments in a short amount of time is ideal to get the upper hand on things like bacteria, inflammation, or detoxification.
 Some people like to do a 3 day in a row cleanse.
 For others with health challenges, it may be better to do 3 weeks in a row, with a week in between to give them time to recover and properly detox.
-Some people find that once every 6 weeks is good maintenance for them.
+Some people find that a couple times a year is good maintenance for them.
 Some people do it once and never do it again.
 It really is up to the individual.

-If you are trying to accomplish a goal with this medicine, such as get relief from depression, or clear an emotional trauma, I highly suggest commiting to at least 3 treatments.
-The first treatment is often an introduction to the frogs spirit.
+If you are trying to accomplish a goal with this medicine, such as get relief from depression, or clear an emotional trauma, I highly suggest committing to at least 3 sessions The first session is often an introduction to the frogs spirit.
 I always say it is like soaking dirty dishes before cleaning them off.
 Sometimes you have some old, hard and crusty gunk that needs to be softened a bit before fully cleaning it out.
-The following sessions, people tend to get better at navigating the experience and surrendering to it, enhancing their progress and getting more and more effective results.
+The 2nd session, people tend to have the most catharsis and release.
+By the third session people tend to get better at navigating the experience and surrendering to it, bringing the arc of their journey to completion by moving through the experience with mastery and grace.

 What does it feel like when you take Kambo?

 Then the nausea will come on.
-Purging through vomiting is an important part of the experience as it allows you to remove physical and energetic toxins.
+Purging through vomiting is an important part of the experience as it allows you to remove physical and energetic toxicity.
 You may have to use the restroom, have shaking, sweating, emotional releases or heavy mucus production.
-These are all normal ways of purging.
-After about 20-30 minutes you start to feel much better and are able to safely drive home after resting.
+These are all normal physiological responses.
+The effects last 20-30 minutes.
+Once the process is over, you will rest and be able to safely drive home after the ceremony ends.

 Is Kambo Safe?

 Despite the extreme physical reaction, Kambo is actually a very safe procedure if done properly under supervision by an qualified practitioner.
-There are some people who should not receive kambo including those with certain heart conditions, addison’s disease, pregnant or breastfeeding, received chemotherapy in the last 6 weeks, have had an aneurysm or stroke, are on immunosuppressant drugs for an organ transplant, have a severe psychiatric condition, or are extremely frail.
+There are some people who should not receive kambo including those with certain heart conditions, who are pregnant or breastfeeding, received chemotherapy in the last 6 weeks, have had an aneurysm or stroke, are on immunosuppressant drugs for an organ transplant, have a severe psychiatric condition such as schizophrenia or history of psychosis.

-Those who have done Toad medicine or 5-Meo-DMT in the last 4 weeks should not take Kambo.
-Severe reactions have been observed.
+Those who have done Toad medicine or 5-Meo-DMT in the last 4 weeks should take precaution around doing Kambo.
+Severe reactions have been observed in some participants.
 It is best to wait 4-6 weeks after doing Toad or 5MEO before doing Kambo.
-Kambo is perfectly fine to take prior to Toad or 5.

 Are the Frogs Harmed in this Process?

-No, the frog is treated with utmost respect and compassion when harvesting the venom.
-Kambo can only be collected from wild caught frogs living in their native amazonian jungle habitat.
-Frogs in captivity do not produce the venom.
-Some speculate that the frogs diet of insects play a role in the potency and properties of the venom.
+No, the frog is treated with utmost respect and compassion when harvesting the secretion.
+Kambo is collected from wild caught frogs living in their native amazonian jungle habitat.
+Some speculate that the frogs diet of insects play an important role in the potency and properties of the secretion.

-The medicine I use comes from the International Association of Kambo Practitioners (IAKP) and is ethically sourced directly from the Matsés in Brazil.
-The frogs are treated very kindly, only taking the first 20% of their secretion.
-By purchasing these sticks of medicine, we are directly supporting the Matsés and empowering them to continue living in the jungle and protecting it from the Brazilian government.
-Each Kambo ceremony helps conserve our precious Amazon rainforest and the people who are there to protect it.
+The medicine I use is sourced directly from a Matses group outside of Iquitos, Peru and is received in person.
+It is ethically sourced from people and land that I have spent time with.
+The frogs are treated very kindly and are not over harvested.
+By purchasing these sticks of medicine, we are directly supporting the Matsés and empowering them to continue living in the jungle and keeping their cultural traditions alive.
+Medicine Frog Kambo gives money directly to Matses tribal members to pay for medical bills, vitamins for the children, cooking equipment, and other supplies for their village.
+Each Kambo ceremony with Medicine Frog Kambo helps conserve our precious Amazon rainforest and the people who are there to protect it.

 Is there any scientific research on Kambo?